What is a Full Stack Developer?

 The software I pick depends on the project at hand.
-For more simple websites (HTML, CSS, JS) I’ll just use Brackets which is a very powerful, free code editor.
-Although for more advanced projects I’ll use software such as Microsofts’ Visual Studio Code.
+For more simple websites (HTML, CSS, JS) I’ll just use Brackets which is a very powerful, free code editor (Yet now sadly discontinued).
+Although for more advanced projects I’ll use software such as PHPStorm.

 What are the advantages of being Full Stack?

 The advantage of being a full stack web developer is:

 - I can master all the techniques involved in a development project

 - I can make a prototype very rapidly

 - I can reduce the cost of the project